secnnet/Scriptinator-X/README.md

 ---

-We hope Scriptinator-X proves to be a valuable resource for your system management tasks.
-If you have any questions or encounter any issues, please feel free to open an issue or reach out to us.
+I hope Scriptinator-X proves to be a valuable resource for your system management tasks.

-Happy scripting!